Dietrich-L/CPM-65-for-Apple-II/README.md

     </table>
     <pre>*available

-All software is supplied as assembler files to be assembled with the CPM-65 assembler.
-In case you wish to use a different assembler, the syntax has to be adapted accordingly.
+All software is supplied as assembler files to be assembled with the CPM-65 assembler. <br>In case you wish to use a different assembler, the syntax has to be adapted accordingly.

 Documentation
 --------------------
-Currently the documentation of CPM-65 is sparse and only for my personal needs.
-I plan to write appropriate docs over time.
+Currently the documentation of CPM-65 is sparse and only for my personal needs. <br>I plan to write appropriate docs over time.
 If there are any whishes, please open a DISCUSSION

 Errors
 --------------------